-Here's how to make your very own custom emoji with Google Gboard
+Here's how to make your own emoji with Gboard and get blob emojis

 - The best keyboard on Android: Google Gboard (Free at Google Play)

-How to create your own Gboard emoji mashups
+How to create your Gboard emoji mashups

-- First things first, if you haven't already, go to the Google Play Store to download, install, and set to default the Gboard on your phone right now.
+- First, if you haven't already, go to the Google Play Store to download, install, and set to default the Gboard on your phone right now.
 Pixel owners will have it installed as the default keyboard.

 - Open a messaging that you frequently type in, like Google Messages.